daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

   inrange : (x1 y1 x2 y2 : Num) -> IsLess x1 maxx -> IsLess x2 maxx -> IsLess y1 maxy -> IsLess y2 maxy -> InRange x1 y1 x2 y2
 ```

+The next step is to also rule out all placements that don't match the meaning of the relations.
+So
+we have to define what it means, if something is "in" something else, "next to" something and so on.
+So far we settled on the following constraints:
+- "in" means that the objects are in the same place, i.e. the x and y coordinates of the two objects are equal.
+Additionally,
+  the objects have to be placed on the floor, i.e. on y coordinate 0.
+- "left of" means that both objects are on the floor and the x coordinate of the first object is smaller than the one of the second object.
+  This is potentially more restrictive than necessary because it could be acceptable that something is left of something else even if it is
+  above it.
+- "right of" is similar to "left of", except that the x coordinate of the second object is smaller than the one of the first object
+- "next to" is split in the two cases, left of or right of.
+The difference to the two previous cases is, that we want to place the objects
+  next to each other, i.e. the x coordinate should be exactly one more or less, depending if it should go to the left or the right
+- For "above" we want to have the same x coordinate but the first object has a larger y coordinate than the first.
+And of course the
+  second object is on the floor again.
+- Finally, for "on top of", we want to have the same as above, but the y coordinate should be exactly one larger than the other

+These constraints are pretty much ad-hoc, but they showcase how spatial relations can be translated into coordinates.
 ```
 data ValidPos : Relation -> Num -> Num -> Num -> Num -> Set where
   validinpos : (x1 y1 x2 y2 : Num) -> IsEqual x1 x2 -> IsEqual y1 y2 -> IsEqual y1 z -> InRange x1 y1 x2 y2 -> ValidPos rin x1 y1 x2 y2